 Triumph Thruxton RS with cafe racer cowl

-The Thruxton RS has similar performance specs to the R NineT racer, is similarly attractive, but solves a few key problems:
+The Thruxton RS has similar performance specs to the R NineT racer, and is similarly attractive, but solves a few key problems:

 • Better suspension — the R and RS have better suspension (a keen eye will see the Öhlins logo on the shock of the RS)